reachaditya/NLP---Most-Common-Words/README.md

-# Assignment-11.1

-Question-
+# NLP - Most Common Words

-In this assignment students have to find the frequency of words in a webpage.
-User can use urllib and BeautifulSoup to extract text from webpage.
+Here we will find the frequency of words in a webpage.
+We will use urllib and BeautifulSoup to extract text from webpage.

-Hint:
-from bs4 import BeautifulSoup
-import urllib.request
-import nltk

-response = urllib.request.urlopen('http://php.net/')
-html = response.read()
-soup = BeautifulSoup(html,"html5lib")